romiz5269/php-test-sandbox-zarinpal/README.md

 ## What is verify.php

-request.php redirected user with Authority and Status=OK in URL and verify.php catch these from url ($\_GET variable) and doing verify instructions
+request.php redirected user to this file with Authority and Status=OK in URL Then verify.php catch these from url ($\_GET variable) and doing verify instructions

 ## More detail